-Heading back to work after having a baby isn’t a one-week “Oh great!
+Reintegration into work after having a baby isn’t a one-week “Oh great!
 You’re back!
 Life is back to normal!” type of transition.
-Parental leave reintegration into an office and a team is often a several-month – or even a full year – work in progress.
+Coming back from parental leave and re-joining your work and team is often a several-month – or even a full year – work in progress.

 What can go awry?
 Plenty.
 From sporadic communication.
 To misaligned expectations on the part of both the employee and the employer.
 New mama and papa overwhelm.
 Childcare challenges.
 And workplaces that don’t offer much by the way of flexibility.
 The challenges can be many.